-The comprehensive support and improvement calculations will be run for all students to identify the lowest-performing five percent of schools.
-The same calculations as used for comprehensive support and improvement identifications will then be run among targeted support and improvement schools for all subgroups of students (when meeting the n size requirements).
+The same calculations as used for comprehensive support and improvement identifications will be run among targeted support and improvement schools for all subgroups of students (when meeting the n size requirements).
 The final, weighted composite value for each student group will be compared with that for schools that are (or would be) identified for comprehensive support and improvement.